drivet/website-11ty/src/posts/feed/2022/basic-eleventy-setup.md

 Like many Indieweb participants, I post...
 ```

 Nothing much to see here.
+I suspect the format would be familiar to
-I have standard title, date and tags
+[Jekyll][6] users.
+I have standard title, date and tags attributes.
+The
-attributes.
-The mp-syndicate-to and blurb attributes will be covered later
-when I talk about syndication.
-The rest of it is pretty standard stuff.
+mp-syndicate-to and blurb attributes will be covered later when I talk about
+syndication.

-I also post notes.
+I also post [notes][7].
 They look like this:

 ``` markdown
 ---